vpavlenko/study-music/research/vgm_music.md

 VGM OSTs from 2000s onwards do use modes other than the standard minor and major, and this usage correlates somehow with the game theme/plot/universe.

+Context: Western music is mostly written either in major or in minor mode (natural+harmonic).
+Maybe 90%.
+But the other 10% are written in other keys (scales, modes): phrygian, dorian, mixolydian, pentatonic, blues.
+The mode is an easy theoretical concept to train yourself to hear in a piece of music.
+It contributes a lot to the vibe of the track and its extra-musical connotations.
+It may convey emotions (if music can convey any).

 First approach: let's learn to recognize modes on VGM soundtracks.

 # Pipeline